knocknote/gotx/README.md

 ## Installation

-This library is currently in alpha version.

 ```sh
 go get github.com/knocknote/gotx@develop
 ```

+The standard library only supports RDBMS.
 Install additional libraries depending on the data source you want to use.

 | DataSource | Command |